 Iron, potassium, manganese, phosphorus – a wide spectrum of minerals that can be further enhanced by healthy, mineral-rich soil.

-Dietary fiber for gut health and satiety.
+Fiber for gut health and satiety.

 Lutein and zeaxanthin – carotenoids that protect eye health.

-Color as a Quality Feature
+Color as a quality indicator

-According to the Reams Reference Table:
+According to the Reams reference table:

 Poor: 6 °Brix — typical supermarket broccoli